 102nd Floor Observatory Tickets

 Access to the 102nd Floor Observatory requires an additional ticket.
-These are available in advance if you buy directly from the Empire State Building, in the regular Empire State Building ticket line, and once you arrive on the 86th Floor, you can purchase an upgrade to gain access to the 102nd Floor (a good option if you want to wait until you get to the 86th floor observatory to decide or if you buy a ticket online).Continue to 5 of 7 below.
+These are available in advance if you buy directly from the Empire State Building or day of if you wait in the regular Empire State Building ticket line.
+You also have the option to purchase the 102nd Floor Observatory ticket as an add-on once you arrive on the 86th Floor.
+We recommend buying an express ticket to the 86th Floor Observatory and paying for the upgrade to the 102nd floor if you decide you want to see more.Continue to 5 of 7 below.

 05 of 07